MarginaliaSearch/MarginaliaSearch/code/libraries/btree/readme.md

 # BTree

-This package contains a small library for creating and reading a static b-tree.
+This package contains a small library for creating and reading a static b-tree in as implicit pointer-less datastructure.
+Both binary indices (i.e. sets) are supported, as well as arbitrary multiple-of-keysize key-value mappings where the data is interlaced with the keys in the leaf nodes.
+This is a fairly low-level datastructure.

 The b-trees are specified through a [BTreeContext](src/main/java/nu/marginalia/btree/model/BTreeContext.java) which contains information about the data and index layout.